brntsllvn/brntsllvn.github.io/_posts/2018-10-27-rust-lifetimes-by-example.md

 }
 ```

-After adding the `'static` lifetime annotation, the borrow checker moves past the function signature, so we add a minimal function body, `&1`, satisfying the signature, and the code compiles.
+After adding the `'static` lifetime annotation, the borrow checker moves past the function signature, so I add a minimal function body, `&1`, satisfying the signature, and the code compiles.
+Hooray.

 Note: string literals, like `"hello"`, and globals, like `77756`, live in the [data segment](https://en.wikipedia.org/wiki/Data_segment) of the resulting binary, separate from the heap.
 Rust only drops items on the heap and therefore literals and globals have a lifetime of the [whole program](https://doc.rust-lang.org/book/first-edition/lifetimes.html#static).